marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 3.  **Create a First-Order Relationship**:
     -   The relationship between the `User` struct and its `GetProfile` method is a **first-order relationship**.
 It can be fully determined just by looking at this file's AST.
 You don't need to look up any other symbols.
-    -   After adding both symbols, you would immediately call `writer.add_unresolved_relationship()` to create the `contains_method` link between `main.go:User` and `main.go:User.GetProfile`.
+    -   After adding both symbols, you would immediately call `writer.add_unresolved_relationship()` to create the `declares_class_method` link between `main.go:User` and `main.go:User.GetProfile`.
 Although it's resolvable, it's added this way for consistency in the pipeline.

 4.  **Handling `instantiates` and `is_instance_of`**:
     -   When an assignment involves a class instantiation (e.g., `my_var = MyClass()`), the extractor should create **two** unresolved relationships: